 How to Choose AI Tools as a Solo Founder

-- Time returned: Does it remove repeatable work, or add another dashboard to check?
+- Time returned: Does it remove repeatable work, or does it just add another dashboard to check?

-- Ownership: Can you export data, workflows, and credentials if you switch?
+- Ownership: Can you export your data, workflows, and credentials if you switch providers next year?

-- Production readiness: Is it fine for drafts and demos, or hardened enough for customer-facing automation?
+- Production readiness: Is it fine for drafts and demos, or is it hardened enough for customer-facing automation that runs unattended?

 AI Writing and Research Tools

 These are the default co-pilot layer for solo founders.
-They handle first drafts, research synthesis, and brainstorming — not production customer workflows.
+They handle first drafts, research synthesis, and brainstorming well, but none of them are built for production customer workflows out of the box.

 ChatGPT (OpenAI)

-Best for: General writing, code snippets, quick research, Custom GPTs for repeated internal tasks.
+Best for: General writing, code snippets, quick research, and Custom GPTs for repeated internal tasks.

-Typical cost: Free tier available; Plus ~$20/month; Team plans for shared workspaces.
+Typical cost: Free tier available; Plus is $20/month with the Code Interpreter sandbox, image generation, and Custom GPTs included; Team plans exist for shared workspaces.

-Limitation: No native CRM wiring, no durable workflow state, no tool-calling into your stack without additional engineering.
+Limitation: There's no native CRM wiring, no durable workflow state between sessions, and no tool-calling into your own stack without additional engineering on top.

 Claude (Anthropic)

-Typical cost: Free tier; Pro ~$20/month; API usage for product features billed separately.
+Typical cost: Free tier; Pro is $20/month; API usage for product features is billed separately.

-Limitation: Same as ChatGPT for production — excellent co-pilot, not a substitute for orchestrated agents.
+Limitation: The same ceiling applies as ChatGPT for production use — it's an excellent co-pilot, not a substitute for an orchestrated agent that acts on your behalf.

 Perplexity

-Best for: Sourced research, competitor scans, and market sizing with citations.
+Best for: Sourced research, competitor scans, and market sizing with citations attached, so you can actually verify the claims it makes.

 Automation and Workflow Tools

-When solo founders move from "AI helps me write" to "AI runs part of the business," orchestration tools matter more than another chat subscription.
+When solo founders move from "AI helps me write" to "AI runs part of the business," orchestration tools start to matter more than another chat subscription.
+This is where most of the real time savings show up.

 n8n (self-hosted or cloud)

-Best for: Technical solo founders who want owned workflows, LangChain nodes, webhooks, and credentials under their accounts.
+Best for: Technical solo founders who want owned workflows, native AI/LangChain nodes, webhooks, and credentials that live under their own accounts rather than a vendor's tenant.

-Trade-off: Steeper learning curve than Zapier; pays off when workflows become revenue-critical.
+Trade-off: The learning curve is steeper than Zapier's, but it pays off fast once workflows become revenue-critical. n8n bills per full workflow run rather than per step, so complex multi-step automations end up far cheaper at volume.
 See our n8n vs Zapier vs Make comparison.

 Make (formerly Integromat)

-Best for: Visual automation with strong value per dollar; good middle ground before self-hosting n8n.
+Best for: Visual automation with strong value per dollar — a good middle ground before committing to self-hosting n8n.

-Trade-off: Less control than self-hosted n8n; fine until compliance or volume pushes you to owned infrastructure.
+Trade-off: Less control than self-hosted n8n, and operation-based billing can get expensive for high-volume workflows, but it's plenty for most founders until compliance or volume pushes them toward owned infrastructure.

 Zapier